ProjectPythia/sphinx-pythia-theme/docs/index.rst

 ------------------------

-The Sphinx Pythia Theme adds some new features to the existing features provided by Sphinx Book Theme and the PyData Sphinx Theme, upon which the Sphinx Book Theme is built.
+The Sphinx Pythia Theme adds some new features to the existing features provided by the Sphinx Book Theme and the PyData Sphinx Theme, upon which the Sphinx Book Theme is built.

 Banner Layouts
 ^^^^^^^^^^^^^^

 One new feature is the use of alternate layouts for main pages, such as the **banner** layout.
 The banner layout converts all *titles* and *sections* (i.e., ``#`` and ``##`` blocks) into *banners* that are full-width, have plenty of padding (to separate them from the other content), and allow you to specify background colors and images for the banner sections.

+The page you are now reading is a *banner* layout page!

+Standalone Layouts
+^^^^^^^^^^^^^^^^^^

+Another kind of alternate layout is the *standalone* layout, which displays text exactly the same way as the *banner* layout, but it does not separate out the sections into separate "banners."
+The heading fonts and styling are the same.

 Documentation
 -------------